NyasakiAT/Pax-Dei-Maps/readme.md

 I'm by no means a web developer, and barely a programmer.
 Most of my dev time is spent on Discord-based Bot projects, so this pushed me out of my comfort zone.

+PLEASE NOTE - THIS SITE IS NOT LIVE AT THIS TIME.
+I'm only posting the code to the public.

 ## Site Functionality
 This site primarily functions as a resource tracker and external map for Pax Dei.
 - Users can add temporary markers via left-click, and remove them with ctrl+left-click.